antonio081014/Stanford-CS193p/README.md

     * [Demo of Lecture 2, Calculator]
     * [Demo of Lecture 3, Calculator Brain]
     * [Demo of Lecture 5, Happiness]
+    * [Demo of Lecture 6, Happiness with Gesture and Delegate]
     * [Programming Project 1, Calculator]
     * [Programming Project 1, Calculator with Extra Credit]
     * [Programming Project 2, Calculator Brain]